-The group of women were discussing their mother’s instructions on being a “Southern Lady,” and in their story telling manner they competed with each other trying to relate the most outlandish piece of advice.
+The group of women sat around a table, discussing their mother’s instructions on being a “Southern Lady. ” In their story telling manner they competed with each to relate the most outlandish piece of advice.

-“I never could understand that bit about making sure I had on clean underwear before going on a car trip in case I was in an accident,” drawled one.
+“I never could understand that bit about making sure I had on clean underwear before going on a car trip in case I was in an accident,” one drawled.

 “My mother would insist that I put on clean underwear, too,” a third woman chimed in.
 “I simply refuse to do it.”

-“What a great way to stand up to your mom, by intentionally wearing dirty underwear.”
+“Intentionally wearing dirty underwear–what a great way to stand up to your mothers.”
 I commented straight faced.

-At first they looked confused, and finally one of them shot me a dirty look.
-Which brings me to the difficulty with using sarcasm as humor.
-I realize it is a biting way of saying what I really don’t mean to bring attention to a flaw.
-Unlike satire, a type of buffoonery often expressed when the subject of ridicule is not there, sarcasm almost always requires the presence of the person caught in the act to make sense.
+At first they looked confused, and finally the third woman shot me a dirty look.
+That is difficulty with using sarcasm as humor.
+It is a biting way of saying what I really don’t mean to bring attention to a lack of logic.
+Unlike satire, a type of buffoonery expressed when the subject of ridicule is not there, sarcasm almost always requires the presence of the person caught in the mistake make sense.
 The inflection of a sarcastic comment is subtle.
-It is not accompanied with “Let me tell you this one…” or the laugh and giggles that often mark brazen attempts at humor at the expense of others.
+It is not accompanied with “Let me tell you this one…” or the guffaws that often mark brazen attempts at humor.
 Without these cues some people sometimes are unsure how to respond.